ajsmth/tailwind-react-native/readme.md

 # tailwind-react-native

-### what

-this library marries react native specific apis like platform colors, dynamic colors, etc with tailwindcss naming conventions and api

-supports custom configurations fairly thoroughly, as well as the ability to purge unused styles
+this library is a configurable, react native specific, port of tailwind. it includes apis like platform colors, dynamic colors, etc with tailwindcss naming conventions, supports custom configurations fairly thoroughly, as well as the ability to purge unused styles from your final build

 ### alternatives